Signed in as:

 In Meditation Skill 02, you will learn four things that you can bring into your daily life:

 Once you are familiar with Meditation Skill 02, you can integrate it into your daily life.
-The key is to check in on how you feel throughout the day, starting with when you hop out of bed in the morning.
+The key is to check in on how you feel throughout the day, starting with when you wake up in the morning.

-If yes, take a few softening breaths to relax effort in your body, notice how nice it feels to relax.
+If so, take a few deep, relaxing breaths to calm your body, and notice how nice it feels to be at ease.
 Once you feel more aware of your body, allow a few softening breaths through your nose while relaxing your eyelids to relax your frontal lobes.
-As you have been doing during your daily seated meditation, develop clear comprehension of what it feels like to relax your frontal lobes and notice the effect it has on the number of thoughts in your mind.
+As you have been doing during your daily seated meditation, develop a clear comprehension of what it feels like to relax your frontal lobes and notice the effect it has on the number of thoughts in your mind.

 This simple act of taking a few softening breaths will withdraw your awareness from your intellectual mind and bring awareness more deeply into your body, therefore developing mindfulness of your body (grounding of awareness).